-In marketing, there's something called “The Buyer Awareness Stages.”
-It goes from one end where buyers are unaware of the problem let alone the solution, to the other end where they are fully aware and intend to solve that problem.
+In marketing, there are different levels of buyer awareness or “marketing awareness stages.”
+They go from one end of the spectrum where buyers are unaware of the problem they’re experiencing (or will experience), to the other end where they are fully aware and intend to solve that problem.

 It is critically important to know and understand this about your market.
 That’s why I created an acronym called OATH, which means the buyers are:

-- Thinking about the problem (i.e., they're considering solutions), or
+- Thinking about the problem (i.e., they’re considering solutions).

 - Hurting (i.e., they want the problem solved).

 When I teach the OATH formula, I tell my students to think of it as, “How prepared is your market to take an oath?”
-It's an easy way to remember.
+It’s a simple way to remember.

-Nevertheless, I got this idea after reading Eugene Schwartz' magnus opum Breakthrough Advertising, in which he discusses the five levels of market sophistication.
+I came up with the acronym to help me remember.
+But I got this idea after reading Eugene Schwartz’ magnum opus Breakthrough Advertising, in which he discusses the five levels of market sophistication.
 In short, they are: